david-mcafee/TypeCo/docs/README.md

 Primary features:
 - [ ] Start and reset the game board
-- [ ] Select dropping missiles by typing their contained words
+- [ ] Select dropping missiles by typing their contained words.
 - [ ] Deselect dropping missiles by typing delete/backspace

 Secondary features: